gbmhunter/blog/content/electronics/components/oscillators/_index.md

 MEMS oscillators have been made in packages which are also commonly used for crystal packages, such as the 2012 SMD package.

 {{% img src="mems-vs-crystal-oscillator-package-size.png" width="700px" caption="A comparison between MEMS and crystal-based oscillators in CSP and larger 2012 SMD packages.
 Note how the MEMS oscillator sneaks in two extra pins between the standard 2012 pads for power and ground." %}}

+## Wein Bridge Oscillator

+One disadvantage of a Wein Bridge oscillator is that they need a gain of exactly 3 to function properly.
+If the gain is less than this, the oscillator will not start (or will stop if already started).
+If it is more than 3, the oscillator output will saturate and your sine wave output will start looking more like a square wave.
+Wein bridge oscillators typically need a non-linear component (a component which has a resistance which changes with applied voltage) to actively limit the gain and keep it at 3.

+Common methods of actively limiting the gain include using a incandescent bulb (resistance increases as it heats up), diodes (resistance decreases as voltage increases) or JFETs.

+{{% figure src="wein-bridge-oscillator/schematics.png" width="800px" caption="Wein Bridge oscillator circuit." %}}

+{{% figure src="wein-bridge-oscillator/v-sine-out.png" width="800px" caption="SPICE simulation results for the Wein Bridge oscillator circuit shown above.
+Note how the circuit takes approx. 350ms to start-up, relying on noise (which SPICE does simulate) for the initial 'kick' to begin oscillating." %}}

+You can download the following assets:

+* <a href="wein-bridge-oscillator/wein-bridge-oscillator-sim.sch" download>KiCad schematics</a>
+* <a href="wein-bridge-oscillator/wein-bridge-oscillator-sim.cir" download>SPICE netlist (generated from the KiCad schematics)</a>

 ## Manufacturer Part Numbers